-Set in 1980s seaside England, this is the story of Edward, an unusual ten year old boy growing up in an old people's home run by his parents.
-Whilst his mother struggles to keep the family business afloat, and his father copes with the onset of mid-life crisis, Edward is busy tape-recording the elderly residents to try and discover what happens when they die.
+Set in 1980s seaside England, this is the story of Edward, an unusual ten-year-old boy growing up in an old people's home run by his parents.
+While his mother struggles to keep the family business afloat, and his father copes with the on-set of a mid-life crisis, Edward is busy tape-recording the elderly residents to try and discover what happens when they die.
 Increasingly obsessed with ghosts and the afterlife, Edward's is a rather lonely existence until he meets Clarence, the latest recruit to the home, a retired magician with a liberating streak of anarchy.
-Is There Anybody There? tells the story of this odd couple - a boy and an old man - facing life together, with Edward learning to live in the moment and Clarence coming to terms with the past.
-Written by
+This movie tells the story of this odd couple, a boy and an old man, facing life together, with Edward learning to live in the moment, and Clarence coming to terms with the past.

 Some think the father's mustache at the party is a continuity error as he shaved it off that morning.
 However, it is a fancy dress party and the father is clearly wearing a fake mustache to go with his costume.
 See more »

 Sorry for setting the fire before.
 Sorry I put a lot of talcum on the floor in there.
 Sorry for not saying when you ran me over.
 And that time I put dirt on your head.

 That's an awful lot of things to be sorry for at such a young age.

 Prelude to the Affair

 Written by Paul Thomson

 Licensed courtesy of Air-Edel Associates Ltd See more »

 Naivety and wisdom all rolled into one

 Not knowing what to expect of this film we were pleasantly surprised, relieved in fact.
 One critic had rated it as 'morbid' – just what we needed on a bank holiday afternoon – when in fact it was quite uplifting.